 The Fortnum & Mason store is located in Piccadilly and is the number one choice of the Royal Family.
 Initially, a small grocery store established in 1707, it has grown to become an internationally acclaimed purveyor of exclusive high-quality produce.

 From a small grocery store in Piccadilly in 1707, it has grown into a celebrated store with an international reputation for the exclusivity and quality of the products it sells.
 Fortnum’s Food Hall is an irresistible display of gourmet pleasures, from chocolates and biscuits to smoked salmon and Stilton, vintage marmalade, and seasonal produce.
 Passionate about provenance, we are proud to recommend every jar, spoonful, and slice for our hungry customers.

-Although it is a department store, Fortnum & Mason is still predominantly known for the quality of its food and drink.
+Although it is a department store, Fortnum & Mason is still predominantly known for the quality of its food.
 Fortnum & Mason claims to have invented the Scotch egg (a boiled egg wrapped in sausage meat and coated in breadcrumbs) so why not try one while you’re there?